CodebyJet/ga-project-1/README.md

 (attach picture)

 I created an endless mode.
 In the oldschool games I grew up with, some had this secret code, that when inputted unlocked bonus features.
 I wanted to re-create that feel with an endless mode.
-When the player is asked for their name after the mothership is dead, if you type in "Endless", it will refresh the players life points and enable an endless mode, where the aliens are quicker than usual.
+When the player is asked for their name after the Mothership is dead, if you type in "Endless", it will refresh the players life points and enable an endless mode, where the aliens are quicker than usual.
 I added bullet collision, so when the two projectiles hit each other, both are removed.
 I added a smoke "poof" effect when the player shoots, that after a set period of time, removes itself.

 Future Improvements:
-In future iterations, I would to find a way, other than assiging different classes, to alternate or randomize the colours of the aliens.
+In future iterations, I would to find a way, other than assigning different classes, to alternate or randomize the colors of the aliens.
 I wanted to have pink and blue aliens at the same time.
 I would like to add power ups, so when the player collects certain, randomly timed, objects, that they added something to how the player can interact and play.